Combine Hard and Soft Elements to Create Eye-Catching Landscape Design

 Disadvantages: Rocks can be expensive – and depending on the kind, may be difficult to get.
 River rocks present a weeding challenge.

 Rock it!
-A variety of rocks in different sizes and shapes gives this backyard a unique and stunning look.
+A variety of rocks in different sizes and shapes gives this front yard a unique and stunning look.
+(Plan #161-1049)

 Water cascades down the large rocks of the front fountain of a gorgeous 2-story, 4-bedroom Craftsman style home plan.
 The fountain is surrounded by a border of differently-shaped and colored rocks (House Plan #161-1017).